AnnsAnns/RIOT/doc/guides/advanced_tutorials/creating_application.md

 USEMODULE += gnrc_udp
 ```

-Modules typically pull in all required dependencies.
+Modules typically pull in all required dependencies themselves.

-## Including source files in subfolders
+## Including Source Files in Subfolders

 By default, all source files in an application's (or any RIOT module's) directory
 are automatically compiled as part of the application.
 In order to organize source